 Update: Fire In Jamestown Stopped

-Original post at 11:51 a.m.: Jamestown, CA — Air and ground resources are battling the Flat Fire off O’Byrnes Ferry Road in the Jamestown area of Tuolumne County.
+Original post at 6:534 a.m.: Jamestown, CA — Air and ground resources are heading to a fire in the Jamestown area of Tuolumne County.

-The grass fire is near the New Peoria Flat Road, New Melones Dam Road, and O’Byrnes Ferry Road intersection.
-CAL Fire spokesperson Emily Kilgore reports that the fire is a half-acre in size and moving at a slow rate of spread.
-We’ll update you as soon as new information comes into the newsroom.
+It has been named the Jumper Fire and is 1/4 acre.
+The blaze is spreading north and south, according to CAL Fire.
+The flames broke out along Old Jacksonville Road and Jacksonville Road.
+There is no more information regarding the fire’s activity at this time.
+We’ll pass along more information as it comes into the newsroom.